Hear the Story Behind Tomorrow.io’s Historic Launch: Watch “6 Years to Launch” Now”

 ); }; export default WeatherComponent;

-The code above will use the function fetchCurrentWeather to get the weather data when the component is loaded and will store it in its state in the field data.
-The HTML structure of the component will display the current temperature, the rain intensity, and the wind speed for the selected location.
+The HTML structure of the component will display current weather data, including temperature, rain intensity, and wind speed for the selected location.

 With the component ready, it’s just a matter of importing it into your application and using it.